nariman87/WhoOccupiesCluster/README.md

 # WhoOccupiesTheCluster
-Some short BASH scripts to monitor BATCH clusters' job usage and who is occupying most threads on SGE and SLURM queuing systems
+Some short BASH scripts to monitor BATCH cluster job usage and who is occupying most threads on SGE and SLURM queuing systems

 # Copyrights and licensing
 Copyright (c) Seyed Nariman Saadatmand 2016-2017 All Rights Reserved.